Jaume93/Gym-webpage/Readme.md

 - Sort Activities by hours

+- Add route to see only the activities the member can do by it member Fee.

 - Routes admin:
  * * Create activity / service / membership Fee
  * * Modify activity / service / membership Fee